Here’s Everything You Need to Know About Sensory Toys in Honor of Autism Awareness Month

 Harkla Sensory Swing

-A compression swing looks a bit like a hammock, but is much cooler.
-It is typically made of stretchy fabric that provides a deep pressure sensation, feeling like a cozy embrace.
-Adults and kiddos alike love it.
+A compression swing looks a bit like a hammock, but it’s much cooler.
+It’s typically made of stretchy fabric that provides a deep pressure sensation, feeling like a cozy embrace.
+Many adults and kiddos alike love it.
 We like this one from Harkla because it’s available in a variety of fun colors and can be used by adults and children.

 National Autism Resources Crash Pad

-Since this level can involve a big need for sensory input, creating safe spaces for them to move their bodies however necessary is key.
+Since people with this level of autism can have a big need for sensory input, creating safe spaces for them to move their bodies however necessary is key.
 A big crash pad is a great place to start.
-This one from National Autism Resources measures 5x5 feet, is made with a squishy foam, and includes a wipeable nylon cover.
+This one from National Autism Resources measures 5 x 5 feet (ft), is made with a squishy foam, and includes a nylon cover that you can wipe clean.

 Get Your Fidget On